IsaacScript/isaacscript/docs/example-mod.md

 ## 7) Add a New Callback

+As we discussed above, when adding new code, you have to put it in the right callback for what you want to do.

-We want the Green Candle to have a random chance to poison every enemy in the room on every frame.
-So, we need code to run on every frame, and that means we need to use the `MC_POST_UPDATE` callback.
+For our purposes, we want the Green Candle to have a random chance to poison every enemy in the room on every frame.
+So, that means that the code should run on every frame, and that means we need to use the `MC_POST_UPDATE` callback, which runs 30 times a second.

+(The game update loop runs at 30 times per second and the game render loop runs at 60 times per second.
+Since our code is gameplay-related, we should put it in the `MC_POST_UPDATE` callback.
+On the other hand, if we were drawing a sprite, then we would use the `MC_POST_RENDER` callback.)

 Add the following code: